jonnyweatherly/aajonusnet/md/QNA/Q&A Of June 10, 2007.md

 A: Yeah, like I say in the book, take just a thin piece of meat and put it up there.
 You might coat it with a little bit of honey before you put it up there.
 Sometimes it doesn't stay up there.
 It slides in and out.
 You might want to carve a little barbell, a little tiny one so it's got a plug at both ends.
 So it won't go in and it won't go out.
 I mean, for one out of ten people, that's a problem.
 My rectum was always so dry, I didn't have to worry about that.
 But some people have very lubricated rectums.
 Most people don't.
 So that's the best thing you can do.
 Also, cabbage juice is good.

 Q: My brother just finished his chemo two weeks ago.
-He's had symptoms of mucus [unintelligible].
+He's had symptoms of mucus [unintelligible] and excruciating pain.
 Is there anything you recommend that he should...

 A: Well, the chemo is coming out of his mucus membranes.
 So he needs to eat a lot of milkshakes to produce a lot of mucus, to get that out of his system.
 Because as long as that chemical is staying in his mucus membranes, there's going to be pain, severe pain.